Noorquacker/ScratchNN/README.md

 # ScratchNN
 A neural network written from scratch to learn about C++ classes and neural network architecture

-Started in the Spring Break of my junior year of high school - right as corona hit
+Started in the Spring Break of my junior year of high school - right as corona hit (March 2020 in case you forgot)

 ## How to use